clux/modul8/docs/modularity.md

  where `location` is a unique identifier passed down from the compiler to indicate where the module lives, so that `require()` can later retrieve it.
  The `makeRequire()` factory must be able to construct specifically crafted `require()` functions for given locations.
+ `stash` will be a pre-defined object on which all modules are exported.
+Wrapping up this behaviour inside a function, we can write something like this.

     define(location, function(require, module, exports) {
       var private = 5;